In this article, you’ll find all the info about the costs of living and backpacking in Georgia.

 As you can see, the prices for the utilities depend on the weather conditions and the rent on the season + location.
 You can also keep the costs lower if you share a flat with someone.

-How to find an apartment to rent:
+How to find an apartment to rent in Georgia:

 We found our first apartment through AirBnB.
 Most hosts give a good discount if you rent per month.
 You can always send them a private message and negotiate about the monthly price, especially when you want to rent the flat during low-season.